Non-Rutgers Study Abroad Programs

 Benjamin A. Gilman Study Abroad Scholarships- Available to study abroad students who receive a Pell Grant.
 For more information about the scholarship and additional eligibility requirements please visit the Gilman website.

-Hellenic American Scholarship- Available to students studying at the American College of Thessaloniki.
+Hellenic American Scholarship- Available to students of Greek origin (with good academic standing) studying at the American College of Thessaloniki.
 For more information please visit the ACT website.

-ACT Financial Need Scholarships- For the Fall 2014 semester ACT is offering five $1000 scholarships to eligible Rutgers students.
+ACT Financial Need Scholarships- For the Spring 2015 semester ACT is offering five $1000 scholarships to eligible Rutgers students.
 Applications will be released upon acceptance by the Center for Global Education.